SOURCE : Faiza Rhalimi | Drugs – Real World Outcomes 2016

 Results In total, 539 patients aged [65 years were included; their mean age was 84 years.
 Cognitive screening showed that 45% of patients were confused at admission.
 Medication adherence assessment indicated that 50.2% had adherence problems.
 Medication reconciliation at admission detected discrepancies in 48%, with a mean of 1.09 unintended discrepancies per patient.
 Patients were taking an average of 7 ± 3 drugs.
 In total, 828 PIs were reported to physicians; 520 were accepted and implemented (62.8% acceptance rate).

-This approach helps to avoid medication errors and enables the suggestion of relevant PIs, which were implemented by physicians in two-thirds of cases.
+Conclusion This approach helps to avoid medication errors and enables the suggestion of relevant PIs, which were implemented by physicians in two-thirds of cases.